AlfredA93/pf-api/README.md

 PhotoFootprint was inspired and supported by the brilliant walkthrough project conducted by the Team at [CodeInstitute](https://codeinstitute.net/de/).
 The API built in the *drf-api* walkthrough (linked below in **Code** section) was the perfect grounding for PhotoFootprint to set up from.

 ### Code <a name="code-be"></a>
-- Code Institute [drf-api](https://github.com/Code-Institute-Solutions/drf-api) code was the boiling plate for PhotoFootprint API.
-This project was the perfect fit for what PhotoFootprint's goal was, customising and editting the code to fit the specific needs of PhotoFootprint.
+- Code Institute's [drf-api](https://github.com/Code-Institute-Solutions/drf-api) code was the basis for PhotoFootprint API. [drf-api](https://github.com/Code-Institute-Solutions/drf-api) was the perfect fit for what PhotoFootprint's goal was, so I editted, customised and added models and code to fit the specific needs of PhotoFootprint.

 ### Helpsheets, Documentation and Useful Resources <a name="helps-be"></a>
 - [AbstractAPI - Django Send Email](https://www.abstractapi.com/guides/django-send-email): Brilliant helpsheet and tutorial for setting up Django `send_mail()` functionality.